topheman/npm-registry-browser/README.md

 ## Continuous deployment (CD)

+### Staging

-On each commit (or PR) pushed to `master`, if the tests are passing, the website will be automatically deployed from travis to a staging server: https://staging-npm-registry-browser.surge.sh/
+On each commit (or PR) pushed to `master`, if the tests are passing, a version of the website will be automatically deployed from travis to a staging server: https://staging-npm-registry-browser.surge.sh/ (that way, your QA team will be able to test your latest stable features before you release them)

+### Production

+On each tag pushed to `master`:

+* a mocked version will be automatically deployed to this server: https://mock-npm-registry-browser.surge.sh/ ([read more about mocks](#mock-mode))

+📔 Resources:

 * [How to setup deployments with Travis CI](https://docs.travis-ci.com/user/deployment/surge/)